 |Decision on renewal for 2nd year (if requested) by POGO members||2024||Mid June|

 Interim (18-month) report submitted

 A sub-committee of POGO members (who do not have conflicts of interest) will review the proposals, according to a number of criteria, e.g. relevance to POGO’s Strategy and priority areas; timeliness of proposal; adequacy of proposed deliverables and milestones; adequacy of WG/project membership (including geographic and gender balance).
 For training initiatives, the expected impact of the training and proposed methods for evaluating success will also be taken into account.

-The Committee will then decide on the proposal(s) to take forward, depending on the available budget.
+Based on the Evaluation Committee’s recommendation, the Board of Trustees will then decide on the proposal(s) to take forward, depending on the available budget.
 The availability (or otherwise) of other funding sources should not be a determining factor in the selection process.